 - Specific or unique features that you’ll want or need

-As with outlining a budget, it’s important to think about possible tech vendors in terms of both immediate and future impacts that each choice might have.
+Additionally, you’ll want to consider solutions in terms of both immediate and future budgetary impacts.
 New tools are important investments for nonprofits, so take your time choosing the perfect partners!

 - Determine a hard end date that you want your short-term goal, like having a new CRM platform up and running, completed by.